cloudmaven/documentation/pages/mydoc/aws_hipaa.md

 * S3 buckets have a VPC Endpoint included: Terminates inside the VPC.
 * Set up a DynamoDB table to track names of uploaded files.
 * Set up a Lambda service
-  * Triggered by 'new object in bucket' in the S3 input bucket
+  * Triggered by new object in bucket in the S3 input bucket
   * This Lambda service is managed using a role
 * Set up database

 {% include links.html %}